Al Salerno

-Alexander Joseph Salerno (March 19, 1931 – August 5, 2007) was a professional baseball umpire who worked in the American League from 1961 to 1968.
+Alexander Joseph Salerno (March 19, 1931 – August 5, 2007) was an American professional baseball umpire who worked in the American League from 1961 to 1968.
 Salerno worked as the right field umpire in the 1964 Major League Baseball All-Star Game.
 In his career, he umpired 1,110 Major League games.

 Early career

 Before his umpiring career, Salerno was a pitcher in the Boston Red Sox organization.
 He was drafted out of high school, being able to throw a 95 mph fastball.
 He only had one loss in his high school career, which resulted when he threw a no-hitter.
 He played for the Marion Red Sox of the Ohio–Indiana League in 1950.
 He was drafted into the army and Boston a couple of days apart.
 Unfortunately, he broke both his arms after falling out of a jeep during service and was unable to pitch again.
 After his relatively short-lived playing career, Salerno became a New York state police officer, and spent time as both a trooper and a motor vehicle licensing examiner.
 He also umpired local baseball and softball games, and eventually enrolled in the Al Somers Umpire School in Daytona Beach, Florida.